vincent-paing/cv/index.md

 Been an active member in Android community for over 7 years, where 6 years was spent working at one of the largest software agency in Android.
 I have dabbled in all form of products from a simple textbook apps to advanced apps such as real time cinema booking systems.
 Started from an internship, and rose to lead the whole mobile development team, I have a belief that a long term investment will pay off in the end.

-On the development side, currently developing Android and iOS Apps, as well as managing the Gitlab CI/CD pipelines.
+On the development side, currently developing Android and iOS Apps, as well as managing the Gitlab CI/CD pipelines for deployment and testing of the app.
+I also do research on new trends and libraries and find ways to integrate if they seem fit for the projects.

 On the management side, handling research and development of new technology stack, such as new Jetpack libraries, navigation architecture.. etc, analyzing technical difficulties and coming up with long-lasting solutions, mentoring and code reviews of my peers.